 The complaints procedure allows service users to complain or make comment about the quality of service.
 Information on how to complain is provided to all tenants and housing list applicants.
 Copies of the complaints procedure are available at all local housing offices and at the Council's principal offices.

-If applicants are dissatisfied with our response, we provide them with information concerning how to make complaints to the Scottish Public Services Ombudsman; the Ombudsman deals with complaints involving maladministration.
+If applicants are dissatisfied with the Council's response, they will be provided with information concerning how to make complaints to the Scottish Public Services Ombudsman; the Ombudsman deals with complaints involving maladministration.

 Section 8: Consultation and Review